 |Best||Cetrion, Geras, Sonya, Liu Kang, Cassie Cage|

-Between new characters and patches, here's how our Mortal Kombat 11 tier list has changed since the last update:
+Between new characters and patches, here's how our Mortal Kombat 11 tier list changed following the Aftermath DLC update in May 2020:

-Mortal Kombat 11 Tier List (Fighters ranked alphabetically)
+Mortal Kombat 11 Tier List (Characters ranked alphabetically)

 How we settled on our Mortal Kombat 11 tier list